Antonio Villaraigosa: 2012 DNC controversy

-At the 2012 Democratic National Convention, where Villaraigosa was chairman, the original 2012 party platform caused controversy after it was written, because of the lack of typical invocations and references to God and God-given rights, as well as lack of language affirming the role of Jerusalem as the capital of Israel.
-Both of these matters had been included in some previous platforms.
-On the second day, September 5, former Ohio Governor Ted Strickland introduced an amendment on the floor of the convention to re-insert language invoking God and recognizing Jerusalem as Israel's capital.
+On the second day of the 2012 Democratic National Convention, September 5, former Ohio Governor Ted Strickland introduced an amendment on the floor of the convention to re-insert language invoking God and recognizing Jerusalem as Israel's capital.
 Convention Chairman Villaraigosa put the amendment to a voice vote requiring a two-thirds majority for passage.
 After the first vote had greater volume of "nays", Villaraigosa called for a second vote, which was again met with greater volume of "nays" than "yays".
 A woman standing to his left said, "You've got to rule, and then you've got to let them do what they're gonna do."
 Villaraigosa called a third vote, with the same result.
 Despite not receiving a two-thirds majority, Villaraigosa still declared the amendment passed, causing an eruption of boos on the floor.

 Herbalife advisor

 In February 2015, while Villaraigosa was considering a run for the United States Senate, the Los Angeles Times reported on Villaraigosa's work as an advisor to Herbalife Nutrition, a controversial multi-level marketing company that sells vitamins and supplements.
 The story questioned whether Villaraigosa's relationship with Herbalife would become a significant hurdle in a statewide run, given the company's checkered reputation and ongoing U.S. Federal Trade Commission investigations.
 Herbalife has been strongly criticized as being a pyramid scheme that specifically targets Hispanics.

-Villaraigosa's role as a consultant to the embattled company was condemned by the advocacy group League of United Latin American Citizens, which argued Herbalife had a history of making misleading claims to Latin-Americans who sold their products.
+Villaraigosa's role as a consultant was condemned by the advocacy group League of United Latin American Citizens, which argued Herbalife had a history of making misleading claims to Latin-Americans who sold their products.